AswinAjitH23/Employee_Compensation_Prediction_Model/README.md

 # Employee_Compensation_Prediction_Model
-Capstone Project developed during Data science and Machine learning program.
-This showcases my knowledge and skill during the program.
 - Project Objective :
 Project objective is to develop a compensation prediction model using regression algorithms and find out which regression model fits well for the dataset.
 - Data Collection :